pearu/sympycore/doc/demo0_1.rst

 >>> Calculus('243**(1/5)')
 Calculus('3')

-Sympycore supports converting symbolic expressions with exact numbers such as integers and rational numbers to expressions with arbitrary precision floating-point numbers:
+SympyCore supports converting symbolic expressions with exact numbers such as integers and rational numbers to expressions with arbitrary precision floating-point numbers: